Photographed in a Retro Coupe

 For an even better Daiquiri: In place of sugar syrup, use two slightly heaped 5ml measuring spoons of powdered sugar.
 If you like your Daiquiris very slightly tart then knock the excess sugar off so the sugar lays flat on the spoon.
 The sweeter you like your Daiquiris, the more heaped your loaded spoons should be.
 (I prefer slightly raised rather than flat.)
 To ensure the sugar fully dissolves, stir all the ingredients in the base of the shaker prior to adding ice and shaking.

-To fill a large coupe you'll need to scale this recipe up:
+To fill a large coupe, you'll need to scale up this recipe:

 75 ml (2½ oz) Light white rum